csaez/csaez.github.io/src/content/2015-01-30_amaranth_v1_out.md

 productivity addon for [Blender][bl] by [Pablo Vazquez][pb] (a.k.a. venomgfx).

-I had always wanted to dive a bit deeper into [Blender][bl] and this project seemed the perfect excuse to do it, so I gave it a try and decided to [contribute][pr] by doing a much needed refactoring of the code base.
+I had always wanted to dive a bit deeper into [Blender][bl] and this project seemed to be the perfect excuse to do it, so I gave it a try and decided to [contribute][pr] by doing a much needed refactoring of the code base.

+The project is now completely modular, so it is much easier to maintain and add new features, each module registers/unregisters itself as long as it's imported into the main file and everything just works.

-That's it... if you're interested in [Blender][bl] please visit [Amaranth][a]'s website and give it a chance.
+So, that's it... if you're interested in [Blender][bl] please visit [Amaranth][a]'s website and give it a try.
 I honestly think it's worth it :)

 Cheers!